Module 6 Ancillaries

 Use the search function in the upper right corner of this table to filter for a specific InTASC standard.

-Instructions on how to import items into your own Pressbook are available in the Instructor Guide.
-If you wish to import items into your LMS, you can
+Guidance on how to import items into your own Pressbook are available in the Instructor Guide, along with examples of ways to use the materials in an LMS.

 Disposition.
 The teacher respects learners’ differing strengths and needs and is committed to using this information to further each learner’s development.